-The accompanying unaudited interim condensed consolidated financial statements included herein have been prepared in conformity with generally accepted accounting principles generally accepted in the United States of America (U.S. GAAP) ("U.S. GAAP"), and pursuant to the rules and regulations of the SEC.
+The accompanying unaudited interim condensed consolidated financial statements included herein have been prepared in conformity with generally accepted accounting principles in the United States of America ("U.S. GAAP"), GAAP, and pursuant to the rules and regulations of the SEC.
 In the Company's opinion, the information furnished herein reflects all adjustments, all of which are of a normal and recurring nature and necessary for a fair presentation of the financial position and results of operations for the reported interim periods.
 The Company considers events or transactions that occur after the balance sheet date but before the financial statements are issued to provide additional evidence relative to certain estimates or to identify matters that require additional disclosure.
 The results of operations for interim periods are not necessarily indicative of results to be expected for the full year or any other interim period.
 Unaudited interim financial statements and footnotes should be read in conjunction with the audited financial statements and footnotes included in the Company's Annual Report filed on Form 10-K for the fiscal year ended December 31, 2022.

-Recently Issued Adopted Accounting Standards
+Recently Adopted Accounting Standards

-In June 2016, the FASB Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments-Credit Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments.
+In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments.
 ASU 2016-13 requires measurement and recognition of expected credit losses for financial assets.
-In April 2019, the FASB issued clarification to ASU 2016-13 within ASU 2016-13 2019-04 within ASU 2019-04, Codification Improvements to Topic 326, Financial Instruments-Credit Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial

-Instruments, or ASU 2016-13.
+In April 2019, the FASB issued clarification to ASU 2016-13 within ASU 2019-04, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments, or ASU 2016-13.
 The guidance is effective for fiscal years beginning after December 15, 2022.
-The Company has adopted the standard effective

-January 1, 2023.
+The Company has adopted the standard effective January 1, 2023.
 The adoption of the standard has not had a material impact on our financial statements or financial statement disclosures.